NethServer/docs/administrator-manual/en/webtop5.rst

    Each user always has the possibility to overwrite the sender by customizing it as desired through its settings panel: :guilabel:`WebTop` -> :guilabel:`Switchboard VOIP and SMS` -> :guilabel:`SMS Hosting service configured` -> :guilabel:`Default sender`

-To send SMS from the addressbook, right-click on a contact that has the mobile field filled in -> :guilabel:`Send SMS`
+To send SMS from the address book, right-click on a contact that has the mobile field filled in -> :guilabel:`Send SMS`

 Custom link buttons in launcher
 ===============================